 Initially, when the two joined forces in Los Angeles, the two had a big brother and little brother type of relationship.
 Shaq took the young Kobe under his wing.
 Unfortunately, both of them wanted to be "the man" in Los Angeles and the city was not big enough for the both of them.

 This was aggravated by Kobe snitching to law enforcement that Shaq had extramarital affairs and paid up his women to keep them silent.
 Who knows how many championships the two would have won had they simply learned to keep their egos in check?

 For a while, Kobe versus Shaq became a staple during Christmas Day games.
 Kobe would play against the team Shaq was on at the time.

-The two had since mended fences and had become friends again.
+Before Kobe's tragic death, the two had mended fences and become friends again.

 7. LeBron James

 It is too bad we never got to see a Kobe versus LeBron Finals.
 The closest was in 2009 when LeBron led the Cavs to the Eastern Conference Finals.
 Dwight Howard however, denied him a Finals appearance and a match with Kobe.